Splash Silkie Chickens | The Best Ever Guide

 Heavy Splash: More densely spotted, sometimes appearing more blue than white.

-Blue-Gene Influence: Splash Silkies often come from breeding blue-colored Silkies, so their color intensity can vary depending on genetics.
+Blue-Gene Influence: Splash Silkies often result from breeding blue-colored Silkies, so their color intensity can vary depending on their genetic makeup.

-Plus, silkie roosters are very calm by nature these roosters are not like other aggressive ones.
+Additionally, Silkie roosters are naturally calm; they are not as aggressive as other roosters.
 Your kids and other chickens are safe from these roosters.

-Now, let’s clear a little confusion about the difference between Splash Silkies and Paint Silkies:
+Now, let’s clear up a little confusion about the difference between Splash Silkies and Paint Silkies:

 Splash Silkies have a blended, mottled look due to genetic dilution, while paint Silkies feature bold, contrasting patches of color and white, likely from a different genetic source.